groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/barcode/xlsx.en.md

 ############################# Header ############################
 title: "Add barcodes to XLSX documents using our .NET API"
-description: "GroupDocs.Assembly for .NET offers full support for creating and embedding barcodes dynamically in XLSX documents using the C# API."
+description: "GroupDocs.Assembly for .NET offers full support for creating and embedding barcodes dynamically in XLSX documents."
 subtitle: "GroupDocs.Assembly for .NET"

 header_actions: